-Financial assets are assessed as credit-impaired when one or more events that have a detrimental impact on the estimated future cash flows of that financial asset occur.
+Financial assets are assessed as credit-impaired when one or more events that have a detrimental impact on the estimated future cash flows of those financial assets occur.
 The Bank recognises the allowance for expected credit loss at an amount equal to expected credit loss over the expected lifetime of the financial assets.